xavialex/TF-Object-Detection-Use-Cases/README.md

 │   └───object_detection
 ```

-Depending on the specs of your environment, you may choose one faster or other wiht a better mean Average Precision (mAP).
+Depending on the specs of your environment, you may choose one faster or other with a better mean Average Precision (mAP).

 Also, depending on the example you want to run you'll need to download certain libraries or have access to hardware (webcam).